 - Visit the Archaeological Museum of Poros

-Take time to visit the Archaeological Museum of Poros, which houses artefacts collected from the Temple of Poseidon and other findings from the Sanctuary Aphrodite Akraia in Troezena.
-The Museum is built on a plot that was donated by the Koryzis’, a wealthy family that lived here.
+Visit the Archaeological Museum of Poros, which houses artefacts collected from the Temple of Poseidon and other findings from the Sanctuary of Aphrodite Akraia in Troezena.
+The Museum is built on a plot that was donated by the Koryzis’, a wealthy family that once lived on the island.

 - Explore The town of Poros

-You will be surprised to find out that Poros town is an island on its own, that falls only meters away from the rest of Poros by a canal.
-This waterfront town features promenade comprising of fabulous views of the coastal mountains and the strait of Peloponnese.
-Take time to enjoy the view made by the line of private yachts together with the neoclassical villas that are only a road away.
+Poros town is the capital and main port of the island.
+This waterfront town features a promenade, a long coastline streching for 2 km.
+It offers fabulous scenery of the coastal mountains and the strait of Peloponnese.
+Take time to enjoy the sight of private yachts and the neoclassical villas that are only a road away.

 - Visit the Holy Monastery of Zoodochos Pigi